HitPauseApp/HitPause/README.md

 ***If you get an error when trying to open on your phone about "unable to resolve @expo/vector-icons" let me know***
 7. In your favorite IDE, you can start making changes to the app.
 The best place to start is `AnxietyApp/screens/HomeScreen.js`
 8. Save the file and watch the screen update in real time!

+## Contributing
+We don't know what this looks like yet...